afterpay/sdk-android/README.md

 ## Features

-The initial release of the SDK contains the web login and checkout process with more features to come in subsequent releases.
+The SDK provides easy integration of the Afterpay web login and checkout process as well as ready-made UI components.
+There are two versions of checkout; v1 supports the standard flow while v2 adds support for the richer express experience, the callbacks for which are handled by the provided handler object.

 ## Getting Started